GetSimpl/cloudlift/README.md

   - `restrict_access_to`: An array of strings representing the IP addresses that should be allowed to access the ALB.

-  - `hostname`: A string representing the hostname to be used for host based routing in the cluster ALB.
+  - `hostnames`: A list of strings (fully qualified domain names) representing the hostnames to be used for host based routing in the cluster ALB.

   - `alb_mode`: A string representing the mode of the ALB.
 Valid options are `dedicated` or `cluster`.
 Default is `dedicated`.
-If set to `cluster`, hostname will be added to the cluster ALB for host-header based routing.
+If set to `cluster`, hostnames will be added to the cluster ALB for host-header based routing.
 If set to `dedicated`, a dedicated ALB will be created for the service.

 - `volume`: An object containing configuration information for mounting an Amazon Elastic File System (EFS) volume to the service.
 This field is only used if an EFS volume is required.